Guidance: statutory and non-statutory wildlife site designations

 Special Areas of Conservation (SAC) and Sites of Community Importance (SCI)

-SACs are designated under the EC Habitats Directive.
+Special Areas of Conservation (SACs) are designated under the EC Habitats Directive.
 SACs are areas which have been identified as best representing the range and variety within the European Union of habitats and (non-bird) species listed on Annexes I and II to the Directive.
 SACs in terrestrial areas and territorial marine waters out to 12 nautical miles are designated under the Conservation (Natural Habitats, &c.)
 Regulations 1994 (as amended).

-New and/or amended Habitats sites which have been submitted to the European Commission by Government, but not yet formally adopted by the Commission, are referred to as candidate Special Areas of Conservation (cSACs).
+New and/or amended sites which have been submitted to the European Commission by Government, but not yet formally adopted by the Commission, are referred to as candidate Special Areas of Conservation (cSACs).

 Sites which have been adopted by the EC, but not yet formally designated by governments of member states are known as sites of community importance (SCIs).
 In the UK, designation of SACs is devolved to the relevant administration within each country.